-Upon entering, Dutch hajj travellers share their personal experiences in an intimate setting, by means of video portraits.
+Upon entering, you meet Dutch Hajj travelers who share their personal experiences in an intimate setting through video portraits.
 Triggered by the ‘longing for Mecca’ you get practical tips for your preparation.
-An infographic shows the ‘facts and figures’ of the hajj.
-Photos and maps depict the journey, the different routes and means of transportation pilgrims use to get to the collection point at Djedda.
+An infographic shows the facts and figures of the Hajj.
+Photos and maps depict the journey, the different routes and the means of transportation pilgrims use to travel to the meeting point at Jeddah.

 Museum Volkenkunde, Leiden (NL) / Tropenmuseum, Amsterdam (NL)

-For almost a quarter of the world’s population, Mecca is the place you must visit in your life.
-The exhibition ‘Longing for Mecca: The Pilgrim’s Journey’ in the Tropenmuseum takes you on a pilgrimage (hajj).
-Step by step you are initiated into the world of the hajj.
+For almost a quarter of the world’s population, Mecca is the place you must visit at least once in your life.
+The exhibition ‘Longing for Mecca: The Pilgrim’s Journey’ in the Tropenmuseum takes you on a pilgrimage (Hajj).
+Step by step you are initiated into the world of the Hajj.
 This exhibition brings together more than 300 compelling objects from important Islamic collections.

 “Each space represents a phase in the journey.
-It evokes a completely different atmosphere through the use of light, colour, collection pieces, film, sound and interviews with hajj travellers”.
+It evokes a completely different atmosphere through the use of light, color, collection pieces, film, sound, and interviews with Hajj travelers”.

 Designer at KDJ

-In the room that represents Mecca you will discover the rituals of the hajj.
-You see a projection of a crowd of people performing the most important ritual; walking around the Kaäba (tawaf).
-The next room is dark and serene, and brings you closest to the ‘Mecca feeling’.
-With authentic cloths, once part of the Kaäba, a respectful setting has been created.
-The last step in the pilgrimage is to collect souvenirs on the colourful bazaar.
+You discover the rituals of the Hajj in a space that represents Mecca.
+You see a projection of a crowd of people performing the most important ritual: the Tawaf, walking seven times counterclockwise around the Kaaba (The House of Allah).
+The next room is dark and serene, and brings you closest to the feeling of Mecca.
+A respectful setting has been created using authentic textiles that were once part of the Kaaba.
+The last step in the pilgrimage is to collect souvenirs at the colorful bazaar.

 We designed the first edition of the exhibition for the Museum Volkenkunde in Leiden.
 After that we adapted the exhibition for the Tropenmuseum in Amsterdam.
-This is a fine example of a sustainable, flexible form of exhibition design.
+As such, this is a good example of a sustainable, flexible form of exhibition design.

 Museum Prijs Zuid-Holland 2014